+Figure 4.
+A silicon pixel detector.

 A pixel detector is a grid of pixel cells which readout a hit and an ADC value when the charge released inside exceeds a certain threshold.
 A hit in a single pixel is readout as being located in the center of the cell.
-However, if a particle passes through multiple pixel cells, it may release sufficient charge in each to register a hit in both cells.
-Then the ADC value of the hits in each cell can be used to accurately measure the coordinates of the hit.
+However, if a particle passes through multiple pixel cells, it may release sufficient charge to register a hit in each cell.
+Then the ADC value in each cell can be used to accurately measure the coordinates of the hit.
 In order to maximize the number of hits in multiple cells, the pixel planes are tilted at 25°.
 The 3D arrangement is shown below.

+Figure 5.
+The orientation of the pixel planes.

 The strip telescope consists of silicon microstrip detectors made with FSSR2 ROCs.² Each detector has 639 strips that are 60 μm wide and 9 cm long.
 Strips only measure with precision the position of a hit along one coordinate axis, so pairs of strips are placed orthogonal to each other to measure both coordinates.
 This offers a coverage area of ~4x4 cm².
 The planes of the strip telescope are also tilted (15° along the y-axis) to ensure more multi-cell hits and thus better position measurement.